Sexual selection in spiders: Sperm competition

-Sperm competition occurs in many species, such as Unicorn catleyi, Nephila Pilipes and Argiope aurantia, with males acting to limit it by guarding the female or inserting parts of the male genitalia into the females reproductive organs, or using mating plugs which come from the males seminal fluid.
+Sperm competition occurs in many species, such as Unicorn catleyi, Nephila Pilipes and Argiope aurantia, with males acting to limit it by guarding the female or inserting parts of the male genitalia into the female's reproductive organs, or using mating plugs which come from the males seminal fluid.
 This process is observed in the species Unicorn catleyi, for example.
-In this species, males plug a females insemination duct with a portion of their palp that contains the ejaculatory duct called the embolus.
+In this species, males plug a female's insemination duct with a portion of their palp that contains the ejaculatory duct called the embolus.
 The embolus that is found in the female's posterior receptaculum suggests that males are trying to limit sperm competition.

 In some spider species, such as the Nephila pilipes, multiple males try to mate with only one female.
 This can be harmful to the female, because it forces her to participate in energy costly matings.
 In response to this polyandry, the female produces mating plugs of her own to prevent too many males from copulating with her.

 The mating plugs transferred to females by the males are believed to be a possible cause of monogyny.
 For example, in the spider species Argiope aurantia, males will sometimes plug a female with both pedipalps to prevent sperm competition.
 When this occurs, the male loses his ability to mate with more than one female.

 Mate choice

 Mate choice is typically displayed by females, but males can be choosy as well.
 Traits associated with winning competitive bouts are more likely to be chosen by females.
 As body size effects male-to-male competition, females will choose the male with the more efficient body size.
 A Wolf spider, Schizocosa floridana, females assess males based on their ability to cope with a changing environment, observing the way males adapt to differences in food availabilities at different times.
 Males who are able to adapt to the changes in food availability are well conditioned and usually show courtship displays such as tapping on their forelegs and waving. females choose the males who express these courtship displays and are larger in size based on predictions of the males foraging past.

 Courtship displays, such as degrees of ornamentation, colors, and movements, are commonly expressed in individuals of a species to attract the opposite sex.
 The male Hygrolycosa rubrofasciata spider displays certain signals, known as drumming, where a male taps his legs on a rough surface such as a leaf to signal he is ready to mate, with its speed influencing female choice towards faster drummers.
-Once the females chooses the male, her body starts to shake, a signal that she is ready to mate too.
+Once the female chooses the male, her body starts to shake, a signal that she is ready to mate too.
 Males who exhibit better drumming behavior typically are more viable.